Jen Cushman’s Deconstructed Studio

 Mixed-Media Jewelry; Collage Beads, Resin Paper Beads, Textured Polymer Clay Pendants and Beads, Woodburning/Markmaking Components, Metal and Fiber Journal, Cold Connected Open Bezels with Collage and Resin.
 This is a inky, painty, sculpty, stampy, gluey get-your-hands-dirty workshop.
 Much more “everything but the kitchen sink” magic making.
 For those of you who love mixed-media but not necessarily jewelry making, this is a great workshop for you, as every single technique taught can translate to assemblage, art dolls, bookmaking, journals etc. Many of these techniques are part of a new book in the works.

 - Three full days of art instruction in mixed-media jewelry making in Jen’s home studio, oversize garage and one-acre property in the woods

 - A little (optional) after Saturday lunch excursion of treasure hunting at antique shops in Pine.
 While there are no streetlights in our little town, there are four cute antique/junk shops to check out.

 - Most supplies included.
 Small personal tool list required.
 Students bring their own unique small found objects to incorporate.

 - Healthy and homemade breakfasts and lunches at home Friday, Saturday and Sunday – Vegan options available

-- Hot tea and scones break Friday and Sunday afternoon.
+- Hot tea and scones/fresh fruit break Friday and Sunday afternoon.
 Tea selection from The Herb Stop in Pine, a wonderful natural health store with great prices on essential oils, handmade soaps, artisan teas, herbs and spices.

 - Friday night BYOB hang out on my deck with fun (and possibly a tad bawdy) getting to know each other games.